EZ-Robotics/EZ-Template/ez-template-docs/tutorials/tuning_exit_conditions.md

 ---
+layout: default
 title: Exit Condition Constants
-description: Making the robot stop moving when we want it to
+description: tune constants so the robot actually knows when it's there
 ---

 # Tuning Exit Conditions